AlfredWilmot/navigating-nowhere/README.md

 - Once everything shown in the guide has been dowloaded, make sure all the rospackage dependencies are met:

-  - `rosdep --install-deps src --ignore-src -r -y`
+  - `rosdep install --from-paths src --ignore-src -r -y`

 The various components of interest form the guide are as follows:
 - Simulation